Harthed/JS-tests/README.md

 # JS-test
-## Just a button test on js
+## Just some tests on js
-Basically, if you press the button it'll show a dialog.
-That simple.
+The names are pretty obvious.
+Ex:"dialog.js" shows a dialog.
+"image.js" it's a image changing tests etc...